Bargo727/DIU/README.md

 #EUltradian1.m contains code that produces the figures seen Figure 3 of the manuscript.

-#EUltradianLya.m contains code that produces the figures seen in Figures 4 and 5 of the manuscript.
+#EUltradianLya.m contains code that produces the figures seen in Figures 4--6 of the manuscript.